-Matthew is a solicitor in the Business Crime Group in the Litigation department.
+Matthew is a Legal Director in the White Collar Crime and Investigations Group within the Litigation department.

-- R v J - Successfully defended a senior executive of JJB PLC against a prosecution brought by the Serious Fraud Office (SFO) concerning the aiding and abetting of his principle to mislead the market in respect of a £100m capital raising venture.
+R v J - Successfully defended a senior executive of JJB PLC against a prosecution brought by the SFO concerning his part in aiding and abetting another to mislead the market in respect of a capital raising venture.

-- MHRA v IG – Successfully defending a client charged in a multi-handed conspiracy to supply imitation pharmaceutical drugs on the UK market resulting in a Level 1 product recall (Operation Singapore).
+MHRA v IG – Successfully defending a client charged in a large scale international conspiracy to supply imitation pharmaceutical drugs (Operation Singapore).
 Considered by the prosecution to be the most serious breach of EU medicines control at the time.

 - Civil Litigation and Advice

-- Acting for clients and companies with regards to freezing order proceedings as stand-alone actions or those linked to criminal investigations as well as advising clients and interested third parties in proceedings brought under Part V of the Proceeds of Crime Act 2002.
+Acting for clients and companies in relation to freezing order proceedings as stand-alone actions or those linked to criminal investigations as well as advising clients and interested third parties in proceedings brought under Part V of the Proceeds of Crime Act 2002.

-- In August 2012 Matthew acted on behalf of a Dutch company in defence of an action brought by a Dutch bank for injunctive relief in relation to the Olympic medal winning horse (an asset of the respondent company).
-The proceedings were successfully concluded resulting in the return of the asset to the Dutch jurisdiction.
+Re O – acting for a Dutch company in its defence of an action brought by a Dutch bank for injunctive relief in relation to an Olympic medal winning horse (an asset of the respondent company).
+The proceedings were successfully concluded resulting in the return of the horse to the Dutch jurisdiction.